Justin-Stauffer/c-learning/learning-docs/02-firmware-build-process.md

     └──────────────────────────────────────┘
                          ↓
     ┌──────────────────────────────────────┐
-    │  Convert: .elf → .hex or .bin        │
+    │  Convert: .elf → .hex and .bin       │
     └──────────────────────────────────────┘
                          ↓
 ┌──────────────────────────────────────────────────────┐